Ngayep/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-2-strlen.c is a function that returns the lenght of a string 3-puts.c is a function that prints a string followed by a new line 4-printrev.c is a function that prints a string in reverse followed by a new line
+2-strlen.c is a function that returns the lenght of a string 3-puts.c is a function that prints a string followed by a new line 4-printrev.c is a function that prints a string in reverse followed by a new line 5-revstring is a function that reverses a string